throughput-ec/crossResourceGithubScraper/python_packages/scrapeGithubPython.md

-The "Py_packages_toScrape.csv" is a single column of python packages names.
-There isn't a Python equivalent to ROpenSci, so this list was manually created from popular scientific packages.
+The ```Py_packages_toScrape.csv``` is a single column of python packages names.
+There isn't a Python equivalent to ROpenSci's package list, so this list was manually created from popular scientific packages.

 ```python